KallosP/CSC_365_Group_Project/docs/concurrency.md

 **Solution:** A `FOR_UPDATE` could again be used in this example in order to prevent other sessions from updating the tags table, causing the race condition described above.

 # Case 3: Concurrent Task Update (Lost Update)
-**Scenario:** User reads a due_date from a task and increments the due_date by 1 day, at the same time as another user is updating the due date.
+**Scenario:** A user reads the due_date from a task with `/task/read` and increments the due_date by 1 day with `/task/update`.
+At the same time, another user calls `/task/update` with a different due date.
 ```mermaid
 sequenceDiagram
     participant S1